Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click the drop-down list to select two different years to be compared with each other.
 If no year for comparison exists, the option **no year for comparison** is displayed.

 - *BWA number*
 Click the drop-down list to select the BWA report type to be created.
-The following options are available per default:
+The following options are available by default:

   - **1: Profit and loss account**
   - **2: Cash basis accounting**